 The surname Bey was first found in Bavaria, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by several leaders in their search for power.
 The name is related to "Bayer," both names referring to the Kingdom of Bavaria, but from early on "Beyer" and its variations formed distinct branches.
 A high percentage of these branches moved into Silesia, a region just north east of Bavaria.

-Important Dates for the Bey family
+Early History of the Bey family

 This web page shows only a small excerpt of our Bey research.
 Another 141 words (10 lines of text) covering the years 1716, 1747, 1786 and 1803 are included under the topic Early Bey History in all our PDF Extended History products and printed products wherever possible.